Please see the Active Developers page for a list.

 In addition the Intl List is for posting changes to internationalization like updated PO files.
 The Announce List is just for announcements and not discussion, so it's low traffic designed for people only wanting to track releases etc.

-We use Phabricator for our bug tracking and Wiki.
+We use Gitea for our bug tracking.
 If you have a bug or issue, please Report a bug.
 We will eventually get to it, but try and assign it to someone appropriate so it gets attention.
 Be aware that you will need to register an account to submit bugs there.